Makeshift/Marauder/Readme.md

 **A:** That's intentional.
 The defaults for whatever I don't mention are usually fine.
 If I included all of the config options, this doc would be even longer than it already is.

-**Q: Why is there a custom version of Traktarr?**
+**Q: Why is there a custom version of Traktarr/Bazarr?**

-**A:** Traktarr times out listing movies after 30 seconds.
-I edit it so it doesn't.
-My library is big.
+**A:** Traktarr/Bazarr times out listing movies/TV after 30/60 seconds.
+I edit it so it times out after 5 minutes instead.
+My library is big, and the Sonarr/Radarr APIs lag like crazy when they're doing _anything_.

 ## Table of Contents
 <!-- MarkdownTOC autolink="true" autoanchor="true" -->